amplication/docs/docs/how-to/amplication-ai.md

 ## What Is Jovu?

-Jovu is a breakthrough AI assistant from Amplication designed to help you generate production-ready back-end services.
+Jovu is a breakthrough AI assistant from Amplication designed to help you generate production-ready backend services.

 Using the most sophisticated AI language models, Jovu helps you throughout your Amplication journey.
 It can assist you with: